mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 covers the lower leg, with a flexible section above the knee augmented by light plates on the front of the thigh.
-Stomping boots reduce movement speed by one metre and impose DM-1 on checks requiring delicate placement of the feet.
+Stomping boots reduce movement speed by one meter and impose DM-1 on checks requiring delicate placement of the feet.

 **ARMOR SETS**